 It’s not hard to find wonderful things to do in Bayeux France.
-This city is known as the perfect base or gateway to visiting the D-Day beaches in Normandy.
-It is also well known for its famous tapestry and the fact that it survived WWII virtually unscathed, thus leaving its medieval core, Bayeux Old Town, a modern-day explorer’s dream.
+Nestled in the heart of Normandy, Bayeux is the perfect base for visiting the D-Day beaches in Normandy.
+Bayeux played a significant role in World War II and was the first town liberated in the Battle of Normandy.
+This charming town is known for its famous Bayeux Tapestry depicting the Battle of Hastings from 1066.
+Somehow Bayeux survived World War II virtually unscathed, thus leaving its medieval core, Bayeux Old Town, a modern-day explorer’s dream.

 Classified as a historic monument since 1862 the majestic Notre Dame de Bayeux Cathedral was consecrated in 1077 in the presence of William the Conqueror.
-Built in the Norman Romanesque and Gothic styles, Notre Dame’s splendour and commanding presence demand that you visit the interior, and walk around the entire exterior.
+A gem of Norman architecture, Notre Dame Cathedral was later added to in the Gothic style.
+Notre Dame’s splendour makes it one of the top things to see in Bayeux.
+Its commanding presence demands that you visit the interior and walk around the entire exterior.

 Read More: Here are 19 wonderful things to do in Normandy France.
 Start planning your next trip to Normandy!